sematext/docs/docs/synthetics/http-monitor.md

 ## Run environment

 Each HTTP monitor run is executed in an isolated environment.
 [Go HTTP Client](https://golang.org/pkg/net/http/) library is used to execute the HTTP requests.
 Each run is allocated 128MB memory.
+Response body is trimmed to 2 MB.

 The default values for various timeouts are: